nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

 media_order: 'RevPit_Synopsis_Formatting_Sample.docx,RevPit_Full_Manuscript_Formatting_Sample.docx,RevPitSubmitButton.jpg,RevPit_Query5Pages_Formatting_Sample.docx,RevPitSubmissionChecklist.pdf'
 ---

 The Revise & Resub (#RevPit) [Annual Contest](http://reviseresub.com/annual-contest) is open to completed, unpublished, fiction manuscripts ONLY.
 Non-fiction, poetry, chapter books, picture books, and projects under 25,000 words are not eligible.
 By entering, you have the chance to win 8 weeks of editing of your **full manuscript**.
-Your manuscript should be polished and beta-reader tested before submission.
+Your manuscript should be polished to the best of your abilities via self-editing, beta readers and/or critique partners before submission.
 Only **one** submission is allowed per entrant.

 **Once you have your submission materials ready to go, you’ll come here and click the link to our submission form.**